Travel advice for Portugal

 If you’re seeking similar crowds, but with a slightly better climate, you might want to consider visiting during the slightly later shoulder season starting in March.

 As you prepare for your journey to Portugal in February, check to see if any of the wonderful festivals are taking place in town during that month.
-Just be sure to make your bookings well in advance.
+Just be sure to make your reservations well in advance.
 If you need more ideas for your trip, explore our specially selected list of the best things to do in Portugal.

-Lisboa Carnival is a dazzling schedule of parades, music, and dancing that fills the streets of the capital city with color and excitement.
+Lisbon Carnival is a dazzling schedule of parades, music, and dancing that fills the streets of the capital city with color and excitement.
 Participants don elaborate costumes and masks, joining processions that wind through the city center, accompanied by samba rhythms and cheerful revelry.
 It's a celebration of joy and creativity that brings communities together in the spirit of carnival.

 Festa do Fumeiro in Vinhais is a culinary celebration of traditional smoked meats, showcasing the rich flavors and culinary heritage of the region.
 Visitors can sample a variety of smoked sausages, hams, and other cured meats, prepared using age-old techniques passed down through generations.
 Cooking demonstrations, tastings, and cultural performances add to the festive atmosphere.